-Most States have legislation on the protection of commercial secrets generally and additionally to meet treaty requirements under the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
-Protection of commercial secrets, trade data, etc. is often the subject of legislative and regulatory measures in many countries.
+Most states have legislation on the protection of commercial secrets generally and additionally to meet treaty requirements under the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
+Protection of commercial secrets, trade data, etc., are often the subject of legislative and regulatory measures in many countries.

-23 See the model clauses at http://ec.europa.eu/justice/data-protection/document/international-transfers/transfer/index en.htm.
+23 See the model clauses at http://ec.europa.eu/justice/data-protection/document/international-transfers/transfer/index_en.htm.